The wellbeing of students at school and in homestay is of paramount importance to the staff at Wellington Girls’ College.

 Wellington Girls’ College can help to organise this insurance.

 Most international students are not entitled to publicly funded health services while in New Zealand.
 If you receive medical treatment during your visit, you may be liable for the full costs of that treatment.
 Full details on entitlements to publicly funded health services are available through the Ministry of Health, and can be viewed on their website at http://www.moh.govt.nz

 The Accident Compensation Corporation provides accident insurance for all New Zealand citizens, residents and temporary visitors to New Zealand, but you may still be liable for all other medical and related costs.
 Further information can be viewed on the ACC website at http://www.acc.co.nz

 An International student once enrolled at a school has the same rights as a domestic student and cannot be excluded from school other than in accordance with the stand-down and suspension provisions of the Education Act.
-However the school reserves the right, as agreed to by the parents in signing the Contract, to withdraw an Offer of Place from any student whose misbehaviour in the Homestay means that the school can no longer ensure her safety.
+However the school reserves the right, as agreed to by the parents in signing the Accommodation Agreement, to withdraw an Offer of Place from any student whose behaviour in the Homestay means that the school can no longer ensure her safety.

 The decision to terminate tuition of an International student will be made by the Principal on the grounds of gross misconduct or continual disobedience either at school or in the Homestay.